LeeMorinUCF/QMB6358F20/demo_07_unix_intro/README.md

 # Introduction to UNIX

-UNIX is an operating system, just like Windows or OS X are operating systems, but UNIX has a large array of tools for computing.
+UNIX is an operating system, just like Windows or OS X are operating systems, but UNIX has a large array of powerful tools for computing.
 It is typically accessed through a terminal window: a text-based interface.
 Without the computational expense of showing images of a desktop and tracking mouse movements, using UNIX at the terminal allows the computer (and the user!) to focus attention on the computing problem at hand.
 Commands submitted to the UNIX terminal window are run on a program known as a *shell*.